You want to know what's going on your body, and we are happy to tell you.

 Citric Acid: In skincare products, it is useful in adjusting the pH balance and enhance the activity of antioxidants and preservatives.

 Cocoa Butter: Rich in natural plant compounds.
 High in fatty acids, it has the ability to hydrate and nourish the skin.
+To harness cocoa butter, the beans are taken out of the larger cacao plant.
+Then they’re roasted, stripped, and pressed to separate out the fat—the cocoa butter.

 Coconut Crème: Is made from the meat of the coconut and has antibacterial, anti fungal, antioxidant and antimicrobial properties.